Buenos Aires: Designing cities that support tropical forests with Bosques Asociados

-Working with professors at the University of Buenos Aires School of Architecture and Urbanism, Cities4Forests has co-created a program featuring Partner Forests as a core urban design strategy.
-Over the course of a year, students will explore ideas for how to best connect the needs of metropolitan Buenos Aires with the conservation needs of tropical forests in Argentina.
-Municipal officials will be involved in course instruction, reviewing student work, and selecting the best ideas for implementation.
-The first course ran from April to November 2021.
+Working with professors Elizabeth Vergara and Bettina Mahler at the University of Buenos Aires School of Architecture and Urbanism, Cities4Forests co-created Bosques Asociados, an educational program featuring the Partner Forest concept as a core urban design strategy.
+Over the course of an academic year, students explore how to best connect the needs of metropolitan Buenos Aires with the conservation needs of tropical forests in Argentina.
+Municipal officials are involved in course instruction, reviewing student work, and selecting the best ideas for implementation.
+The course launched in April 2021 and is running again in 2022.

 What are the needs and operations of the city region?

-Are there existing connections between Buenos Aires and tropical forests, within Argentina and/or worldwide?
+What are the existing connections between Buenos Aires and tropical forests in Argentina and globally?

 How is or can the public and public space be engaged in these connections?

-How should cities react to the climate change crisis?
-What is their responsibility?
-How can they act?
-What types of responsibility, power or authority do cities have?
+How can and should cities respond to the climate change crisis?
+What types of responsibility, power, and authority do cities have?

 What is the relationship between biodiversity and cultural diversity, and how can architects respond?

-Argentina’s forests possess important forest wealth.
-This heritage is an essential resource of our country that contributes to the well-being and improvement in the quality of life of the population through benefits such as climate regulation, biodiversity, protection of water basins, soil conservation, provision of water and maintenance of ecosystems.
+Argentina is rich in forests.
+This heritage is an essential resource for the health and well-being of the population through benefits such as climate regulation, biodiversity, protection of water basins, soil conservation, provision of water, and maintenance of ecosystems.
 The actions that cities take will be key to meeting climate change goals and protecting the planet.
-Thus, there is an immediate need for design disciplines to be able to generate these approaches and anchors on forests from the study of ecoregions with systemic thinking.
+Thus there is an immediate need for design disciplines to use systems thinking and the study of eco-regions to generate material and cultural approaches that conserve and restore forests.